dave-fca/hello_word/README.md

 # hello_word

-#This is dave_fca, I am a programmer of python who is working on becoming a master
-#I am not a novice but I am neither a sevant and hope to change that by working
-#steadily at my craft.
+This is dave_fca, I am a programmer of python who is working on becoming a master.
+I am not a novice but I am neither a sevant and hope to change that by working steadily at my craft.
 Git mastery is another stone on that journey.